rashed2940/gapminder/README.md

 # Gapminder

 ## Goal
-This project goal is to visualize how fertility rate decreased over the year with respect to population.
+This project goal is to visualize how fertility rate decreased over the year with respect to life Expectency.

 ## [Dataset description](https://github.com/rashed2940/gapminder/tree/main/data):
 From the given dataset, we have multiple csv files those contains countrywise population, life-expectency, fertility and their continent details for each year.